eisascience/HISTA/inst/app/UserManual.md

 For convenience, a numerical input box allows for searching and listing the found top loaded lncRNAs; which are really 1348 lncRNAs that overlap the Ensembl annotated lncRNAs and genes detected in HISTA.

-### Component Correlations:

-The top loaded genes really are at the core of many assessments, including translation of findings.
-We provide a way to explore and evaluate the relationship of the components narrowed by the number of top genes.
-First select a component of interest (numeric input).
-Then use the slider to select how many of the top genes to include in the correlation analysis.
-For convenience, the top loaded genes used are shown.

 ### Soma only W. LN19:

+Static figures.
 In 2019 a new Klinefelter scRNA-Seq was made available through collaboration with Leurentino et al., but after our initial data freeze the SDA-HITA analysis.
 Furthermore, after integrating this new single KS donor using our customized Seurat pipelines, we found evidence for differences that we believe is correlated with sampling procedure and the age and health of the donor.
 Therefore, we plan to combine this data in later releases of HISTA, however for the current scope and release, we limited our analysis to only validation of our results with this new data.
 This tab is provided as support material for our KS manuscript 1.

 #### Brief notes: